MaxLeap/Docs/en/Java/Guide/CloudCode.md

 img

 ## LCC － CloudCode Command Line Tool
 LCC command line tool is designed for the upload, deployment, undeployment and version management of CloudCode project.
-You can upload the package generated from Maven to Leap Cloud with it and the package will be produced into Docker Image in cloud.
+You can upload the package generated from Maven to MaxLeap with it and the package will be produced into Docker Image in cloud.
 As for the deployment, it is about activating the Image with Docker Container.
 Each version of CloudCode uploaded to cloud will be saved, you can uninstall any version of CloudCode and then deploy another one.

 ###Login:
 ```shell
 lcc login <username>
 ```
-`<username>` is the account name of Leap Cloud Management Console, please enter password then according to the tip.
+`<username>` is the account name of MaxLeap Management Console, please enter password then according to the tip.
 ###Show All Apps：
 ```shell
 lcc apps